Sperner's problem for G-independent families: Preliminaries

-Thus by Hall's Theorem~\cite{Hall48} we expect, analogously to $Q_n$, that the largest layer in $Q(P_n)$ will occur when the in-degree and the average out-degree are the same -- that is, by the observation after Corollary~\ref{max outdegree}, when $r \approx (n-2r)^2/(n-r)$.
+With the combinatorial preliminaries out of the way, let us obtain some concentration results for $q^r_n=\vert Q^{(r)}(P_n)\vert $ and $q^{r,d}_n=\vert Q^{(r,d)}(P_n)\vert $.
+Given the binomial coefficients appearing in Lemmas~\ref{layer size} and~\ref{dexact}, we expect Chernoff-type concentration of both the weight in $Q(P_n)$ around the heaviest layer(s) $Q^{(r_{\star})}(P_n)$ and of the out-degrees in $Q^{(r)}(P_n)$ around the likeliest out-degree(s) $d_{\star}=d_{\star}(r,n)$.
+By double counting, we also expect, analogously to $Q_n$, that the largest layer in $Q(P_n)$ will occur when the in-degree and the average out-degree are the same -- that is, by the observation after Corollary~\ref{max outdegree}, when $r \approx (n-2r)^2/(n-r)$.
 Solving this yields $r \approx \frac{(5-\sqrt{5})}{10}n$, matching the estimate we made after Lemma~\ref{max layer} and giving perhaps better intuition as to why the maximum occurs at this point.